iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 to automatically determine which method would be optimal, as long as the sync tool can estimate the approximate total size of the remote.

-Consider a case where a dataset being synced contains 100 files.
+Consider a case where a dataset being synchronized contains 100 files.
 Checking if each file exists in the remote individually would take 100 API calls.
 If we know that the API returns 1000 files per page, we can say that if the remote contains less than `1000 * 100 = 100,000` files, fetching the full remote listing will be faster than checking each file individually, since it will take less than 100 API calls to complete.
 If the remote contains more files than this `100,000` threshold, it will be faster to check our 100 files individually. _(In terms of real world performance, there are other considerations that apply, such as different API calls taking different amounts of time to complete, and the amount of time it takes to run list comparison operations.)_

 In DVC 1.0, we take advantage of the DVC remote structure to estimate the remote size, and automatically determine which method to use when running data sync